MayurTA/VSD-IAT_workshop/README.md

 ## DAY 1 : Inception of Opensource EDA, OpenLANE and SKY130 PDK
 <img src="https://github.com/MayurTA/VSD-IAT_workshop/blob/main/D1_images/Screenshot_2021-01-27_214716.png" width="40%">

 Consider an Arduino board.
 The design of such microcontroller is dealt in Embedded Systems desings.
-There is an imortant block in this microcontroller, which is the microprocessor.
+There is an important block in this microcontroller, which is the microprocessor.
 The design of such microprocessors or other chips is done in the VLSI industry.
 It involves desinging the chip right from the logical level known as RTL to the final file format used for manufacturing called GDSII.
 The flow from RTL to GDSII includes many steps.

 ### Few common VLSI terrms
 <img src="https://github.com/MayurTA/VSD-IAT_workshop/blob/main/D1_images/Screenshot_2021-01-27_214454.png" width="60%">
 The image shown is of a typical chip.
-- The brown border is called __DIE__.
+-The brown border is called __DIE__.
 It is like the container of the chip.
-- The blue are is __PADS__.
+-The blue are is __PADS__.
 It contains _pins_ which the chip uses to communicate with the external world.
-- The central black region is the __CORE__.
+-The central black region is the __CORE__.
 Core is the main part of the chip.
 It contains different functional blocks that handle all the processes the chip is designed to perform.
-- __IP__ is _Intellectual Property_.
+-__IP__ is _Intellectual Property_.
 It refers to the funcational blocks desinged for a specific purpose.
-- __Foundry__ is the factory like place who provide all the files and data needed to design a chip and even tape it out.
+-__Foundry__ is the factory like place who provide all the files and data needed to design a chip and even tape it out.

 ## DAY 2 : Floorplan and introduction to Library Cells